 Microsoft is working hard to increase security of important data, both simple users and companies, public institutions and those who demand a high level of security and confidentiality.

-The company announced today that it has released in the "preview" for the public (beta), a new feature data encryption, Double Key Encryption, for users of Microsoft 365.
+The company announced today that it has released a new "preview" feature for the public (beta) data encryption, Double Key Encryption, for users of Microsoft 365.

 If the majority encryption solutions are designed to protect the cloud data of companies and individuals from cyber attacks, Double Key Encryption is a solution of double data encryption extremely sensitive, through which users can keep their data in a high level of security.
 This solution can be used by government institutions, companies with regulations regarding storage of sensitive data, financial institutions (banks) and healthcare.